 Adjust the fit of a drogue shell in its launch tube by wrapping adhesive tape around its perimeter.

-Glue a strip of paper or thread across the mouth of the expulsion tube as an added restraint if required, or use a shear pin (see later).
+Glue a strip of paper or thread across the mouth of the expulsion tube as an added restraint if required.

 High altitude problems